Introduction

 The greatest approach to seeing items in the dark sky is not usually to center yourself.
 Cone and rod cells are arranged in your eyes.
 The most concentrated things in the middle of your eyes are cones.
 Cones are less light-sensitive than rods.

-With your rods, you can see dull objects more clearly.
-Which is at the periphery of your eyesight.
-When observing faint objects with your telescope, you may take advantage of this.
+With your rods, you can see dull objects more clearly, at the periphery of your eyesight.
+You may take advantage of this when observing faint objects with your telescope.

 When you have averted vision, you’re looking at something on the periphery of your field of vision.
-For doing it, place the item you’re willing to visualize in the middle of your eyepiece.
+To do it, place the item you’re willing to visualize in the middle of your eyepiece.
 Then aim the telescope at a brilliant star on the edge of the field of view.
 Move your eyes instead of the scope.

-These telescopes are lack crosshairs.
+These telescopes lack crosshairs.
 You can use them for your convenience.

 FAQs